SM Mall of Asia: Centerstage

-SM Central Business Park
+Mall of Asia Complex

-The SM Central Business Park is a 67 ha mixed-use development located within the surrounding areas of the Mall of Asia complex, and is owned and developed by SM Prime.
+The Mall of Asia Complex is a 67 ha mixed-use development located within the surrounding areas of the Mall of Asia complex, and is owned and developed by SM Prime.
 The complex currently occupies the northern and southern channels situated along J.W.
-Diokno Boulevard and the western end of the EDSA Extension.
+Diokno Boulevard and the western end of the EDSA.
 The complex serves as one of Henry Sy's vision to build a landmark within Metro Manila, and currently features events venues, mixed-use buildings, office towers, hotels, and transport hubs.
 The business park does not include the complex's condominiums, hotels, and other properties situated along the eastern side of J.W.
-Diokno Boulevard and EDSA Extension.
+Diokno Boulevard and EDSA.

 The entirety of the Mall of Asia complex, which includes the SM Business Park and other nearby commercial buildings, office towers, and condominiums located across J.W.
 Diokno Boulevard and the Business Park complex comprises a total area of roughly 110 ha.